[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Chapter Numbering, Local Links

-Each Chapter is marked by a local link according to a consistent scheme; you can therefore link to any passage directly.
+Each Chapter is marked by a local link according to a consistent scheme; you can therefore link directly to any passage.
 Similarly, for citation purposes, the original print pagination is indicated by local links in the sourcecode.

 [image ALT: A photograph of the head of a giraffe.
 On this site, it serves as the icon for the works of Aelian, a Roman author who wrote about animals.]

-The icon I use to indicate this subsite is my own photo of a Chicago giraffe; Aelian, and most of classical Antiquity, calls the animal a camelopard.
+The icon I use to indicate this subsite is based on my own photo of a Chicago giraffe; Aelian, and most of classical Antiquity, calls the animal a camelopard.